BrandonDyer64/Blender-FLIP-Fluids/README.md

 **OpenFLIP** is a powerful liquid simulation plugin that gives you the ability to create high quality fluid effects all within [Blender](https://www.blender.org/), the free and open source 3D creation suite.

-The **OpenFLIP** simulator was created as an alternative to the OpenFLIP addon found on the Blender Market.
+The **OpenFLIP** simulator was created as an alternative to the FLIP Fluids addon found on the Blender Market.

 ## Installation